sherryrich/logo-quiz/README.md

 Test your skills with The Logo Quiz!
 This game features 10 questions.
 The user must simply match the correct company logo to that of the company.
 The catch is the image displayed is only part of the company logo.
-Inspiration for this game came when I recently bought [The Logo Board Game](https://www.drumondpark.com/logo) to play with my family
+Inspiration for this game came when I recently bought [The Logo Board Game](https://www.drumondpark.com/logo) to play with my family.

 A deployed link to the website can be found [here](https://sherryrich.github.io/logo-quiz/)